 The only way to improve the age-old family favourite, pesto pasta, is to add some crispy bacon and creamy feta.
-With so many textures and well-loved flavours, this dish is anything but ordinary!
+With so many textures and well-loved flavours, this dish is sure to please the whole table!

 baby spinach leaves

 Bring a large saucepan of salted water to the boil.
 Thinly slice the brown onion.
-Cut the broccoli into small florets, then roughly chop the stalk.
-Finely chop the garlic (or use a garlic press).
-Roughly chop the bacon into 1cm pieces.
+Cut the broccolini into 2cm pieces.

-While the pasta is cooking, heat a drizzle of olive oil in a large frying pan over a medium-high heat.
-Add the onion and bacon and cook, tossing often, until tender and lightly browned, 5 minutes.
-Add the garlic and cook until fragrant, 1 minute.
+While the pasta is cooking, heat a large frying pan over a medium-high heat with a drizzle of olive oil.
+Add the onion and bacon and cook, tossing, until tender and lightly browned, 5 minutes.

 Add the cooked pasta and broccolini to the frying pan.
 Add the basil pesto, the salt and a pinch of pepper.
 Add the baby spinach leaves and crumble in 1/2 the feta.
 Toss until the pasta and broccolini are well coated and the spinach is slightly wilted.